JamitLabs/Accio/README.md

 accio init -p "XcodeProjectName" -t "AppTargetName"
 ```

 This step will create a template `Package.swift` file and set some `.gitignore` entries to keep your repository clean.
 Please note that if your source code files aren't placed within directories named after the targets, you will need to explicitly set the `path` parameters within the targets in the `Package.swift` file to the correct paths.
+Also note that the specified `path` must be a directory recursively containing at least one Swift file – but mixing with other languages like (Objective-)C(++) is not supported, so they shouldn't be within the specified directory.
+The files in there will not be built, they just need to exist in order for SwifPM to work properly, so you could point this anywhere Swift-only code.

 Run `accio init help` to get a list of all available options.